TurboPack/SynEdit/readme.md

 # SynEdit

-The master branch remains compatible with Delphi 10.1 Berlin or later.
+The master branch remains compatible with Delphi 10.3 Rio or later.

 ### Table of contents
 1. [Introduction](#Introduction)